Interacting with schools of colorful tropical fish is one of the the top goal of any snorkeling adventure.

 Threadfin Butterflyfish are one of the more popular butterflyfish, especially for saltwater tank enthusiasts.
 This beautiful fish is found in Hawaii, Indonesia, Fiji, Papua New Guinea, Sri Lanka and Tonga and loves to hang out to hang out on inner and outer reef slopes.
 While snorkeling this fish is sometimes hard to spot due to their shy nature.
 They love to hide behind rocks and coral!

 Theadfins come from the Chaetodontidae and can grow up to a maximum of 8 inches.
 As with many tropical fish, the Threadfin Butterfly’s color and markings vary with the region of origin.
-Threadfins living in the Red Sea black lose the eyespot on the dorsal fin.
+Threadfins living in the Red Sea lack the eyespots on the dorsal fin.
 SEEN HERE

 Properly called the “Forcipiger Flavissimus” you might recognize this fish as the Yellow Longnose Butterflyfish or Forceps Fish.
 Found mostly in the Indo-Pacific region, you’ll find this bright yellow fish hanging out on Reef flats solo as well as in schools.